Today I’m going to go through many cheap options for Sony full-frame cameras.

 This is a tiny compact all-around lens.

-It’s a perfect focal length and F 2.8 aperture; you’re getting a little bit better than what you can on most other walk-around lenses.
+It’s a perfect focal length and F 2.8 aperture; you’re getting a little better than you can on most other walk-around lenses.

 This was my go-to lens on my camera with a gimbal, and that’s because it’s so light and small that that gimbal was able to handle it with no problem.

-This is really nice, so I think this is a lens with so much more value.
+This is nice, so I think this lens has much more value.

 So let’s talk build quality, it’s more of a plastic build, and it’s much smaller and lighter than just 15 ounces.

-However, that does mean that we’re dealing with plastics, and the quality is really not going to impress anyone.
+However, that does mean that we’re dealing with plastics, and the quality will not impress anyone.

-Also, I find that the focus ring is actually very smooth; it is not linear, but it is very smooth, and the zoom ring is a little bit less, so I would have liked something a little bit better.
+Also, I find that the focus ring is very smooth; it is not linear, but it is very soft, and the zoom ring is a little bit less, so I would have liked something a little bit better.

-Another thing was probably a cost-saving measure that there are no button dials switches at all on this lens.
+Another thing was probably a cost-saving measure: there are no button dials switches on this lens.

 So how is its performance?
-I would say it was pretty close to amazing.
+I would say it was pretty close to excellent.

-I mean, I had no issues with this whatsoever; it held up with just about everything I threw on it.
+I had no issues with this; it held up with just about everything I threw on it.

-I do feel confident this is going to be a good setup for you.
+I feel confident this will be a good setup for you.

-It’s not the fastest lens out there for autofocus performance, but it’s certainly fast enough for just about anything.
+It’s not the fastest lens for autofocus performance, but it’s certainly fast enough for just about anything.

-When it comes to straight-up image quality, I was actually really impressed with this thing, and F 2.8 things are super sharp as you would ever want them to throw it up.
+Regarding straight-up image quality, I was really impressed with this thing, and F 2.8 things are as sharp as you would ever want them to throw it up.

-Honestly, even with F 2.8, I had no problem using this, especially in the center and a couple of flare tests.
+Honestly, even with F 2.8, I had no problem using this, especially in the center and a few flare tests.

 I’m not going to call it my favorite lens, but I thought it handled it pretty well.

 My photos were still very usable.
-I like a little bit of flare in my images, so I found that this was actually really good.
+I like a little flare in my images, so I found this was good.

-Now you’ll definitely notice the vignetting at F 2.8, and F 4, and F 5.6, and pretty much ends up being nothing.
+Now you’ll notice the vignetting at F 2.8, F 4, and F 5.6, and it pretty much ends up being nothing.